JMVCoelho/ia_proj_2/README.md

-# Artifitial Intelligence - P2
+# Artificial Intelligence - P2
 School Project for Artificial Intelligence
 This project was divided in 2 parts